14,99 €

 Autorenporträt

-Marion Coutts is an artist and writer.
-She has exhibited throughout the UK and internationally and has held fellowships at Tate Liverpool and Kettle's Yard, Cambridge.
-She was the recipient of The Islands Arts Writing Residency, Fogo Island and a Research Fellow at the Henry Moore Institute, Leeds.
-Her first book, The Iceberg, won the Wellcome Book Prize.
-She is a Reader in Art at Goldsmiths and lives in London.
+Marion Coutts is a writer and artist who has exhibited throughout the UK and internationally.
+She has held fellowships at Tate Liverpool and Kettle's Yard, Cambridge, and was a research fellow at the Henry Moore Institute, Leeds.
+Her first book, The Iceberg, won the Wellcome Book Prize and was shortlisted for the Samuel Johnson Prize and the Costa Book Award for Biography.
+She is a reader in art at Goldsmiths, University of London.